OfficeDev/hands-on-labs/Ignite18/excel-web-addin/Pivots-Lab.md

 ## Step 1 : Setup your snippet in Script Lab

-In this exercise, you'll insert sample data in the worksheet and then create a Pivot Table to summarize it.
+In this exercise, you'll prepare Script Lab to setup your sample basic files, an HTML page and a JavaScript file.

 ### Step 1.1 Create a new Script Lab Snippet.